 Author: Peter Miller

-Imagine trying to solve a math problem while at the same time believing your life is threatened by an apparently real danger (e.g., a nearby tornado or oncoming car).
-You can probably imagine how this sort of “sensed danger” could interrupt your thinking and problem-solving ability… you wouldn’t be able to solve the problem, or maybe you would rush to some incorrect conclusion, because after all “your life is in danger”.
+Imagine trying to solve a math problem while at the same time believing your life is threatened by apparently real danger (e.g., a nearby tornado or oncoming car).
+You can probably imagine how this sort of “sensed danger” could interrupt your thinking and problem-solving ability… you wouldn’t be able to solve the problem, or maybe you would rush to some incorrect conclusion, because after all “your life is in danger.”

-Since most people have very little understanding of mental health and emotional problems, they tend to rely on “the common sense of society” to guide their thinking and acting when these issues arise… meaning that people will tend to use whatever they have picked up in the media, whatever institutionalized learning has suggested they think, say, and do, or whatever they have observed family and friends thinking, saying, and doing in difficult life situations.
+Since most people have very little understanding of mental health and emotional problems, they tend to rely on “the common sense of society” to guide their thinking and acting when these issues arise… meaning that people will tend to use whatever they have picked up in the media, whatever institutionalized learning has suggested they think, say, and do, or whatever they have observed family and friends thinking, speaking, and doing in stressful life situations.

-The end result of trying to be in families and relationships under these kinds of misguided (or non-guided) circumstances quite often includes ongoing stress/tension, confusion, divorce, estrangement, and sometimes more extreme forms of harm to self or others.
-To put things more bluntly, life can turn into one very big hot mess when emotions go unmanaged and no time is taken to learn some of what we’re covering in these slides.
+The result of trying to be in families and relationships under these kinds of misguided (or non-guided) circumstances quite often includes ongoing stress/tension, confusion, divorce, estrangement, and sometimes more extreme forms of harm to self or others.
+To put things more bluntly, life can turn into one huge hot mess when emotions go unmanaged and no time is taken to learn some of what we’re covering in these slides.

 The good news is that we don’t have to live in the chaos that our emotions can unleash.
 The key to making things better is learning how to slow things down and to witness the internal process that happens as we are experiencing life.
-Believe it or not, you can actually learn to step outside of yourself and notice both the internal dynamics of self and the interpersonal dynamics of relationships.
-That being said, there needs to be a strong willingness and desire to adopt this type of learning because it can be both daunting and difficult to learn how to work through emotions rather than finding every way under the sun to avoid feeling.
+Believe it or not, you can learn to step outside of yourself and notice both the internal dynamics of self and the interpersonal dynamics of relationships.
+That being said, there needs to be a strong willingness and desire to adopt this type of learning because it can be both daunting and challenging to learn how to work through emotions rather than finding every way under the sun to avoid feeling.